Cambridge CELTA course

 International House Bristol will invoice you for a deposit of £250 once you have accepted an offer of a place on the course.
 Please note that if you cancel your place on the course, the registration fee of £100 is non-refundable.

-Shadowing: At any time before or after the course and for any duration by arrangement.
-Cost: £36 per day or part-day.
+Shadowing can be done at any time before or after the course and for any duration by arrangement.
+The cost is £36 per day.